8 min read

 Ownership of the Guard

 The moment a dog is handed over, the groomer assumes the role of a clinical guardian.
 This ownership requires radical transparency with the owner.
 Professionalism means refusing a requested style if it compromises the dog’s physical or psychological integrity.
 You are the expert; the client is the petitioner.
-It is your duty to educate your "Tribe" on the science of home maintenance between sessions.
+It is your duty to educate your clients on the science of home maintenance between sessions.
+You can use our dog world map to connect them with official national breed clubs that advocate for proper breed-specific coat care.
 When a client presents a severely pelted dog, your ownership involves explaining the "Humanity over Vanity" rule—prioritizing the relief of skin tension over the owner's desire for length.
-This integrity build’s long-term loyalty that no marketing campaign can buy.
+This integrity builds long-term loyalty that no marketing campaign can buy.

 M